koraytugay/koraytugay.github.io/README.md

-Repository for my personal [homepage](https://koraytugay.github.io) where I keep notes for myself..
+Repository for my personal [homepage](https://koraytugay.github.io) where I keep notes for myself.